alexey-beshenov/cadadr.org/index.md

   under the [ALGANT program](https://algant.eu/).
   My advisor was Boas Erez.

-* Before that, I obtained my first M.Sc. in theoretical computer science in St. Petersburg, Russia.
+* Before that, I obtained my first M.Sc. in theoretical computer science from the University of the Russian Academy of Sciences, St. Petersburg, Russia.
   My advisor was Dmitrii Pasechnik.

 * My BSc was in programming / computer engineering.